lucashimselff/logger_module/README.md

   Test whether a call can write logs into the file

 - #2 testNewFilesCreatedOnMidnightCross():
   Test whether New files are created if midnight is crossed.
 Please note that this test case can only be execute when the local time cross the midnight.
-It cannot finish runing during other time of the day.
+It cannot run successfully during other time of the day.

 - #3 testImmediateStopBehavior():
   Test whether writing would be stopped immediately if waitForCompletion is set to be false.